langchain-ai/langserve/README.md

 In addition, it provides a client that can be used to call into runnables deployed on a server.
 A javascript client is available in [LangChainJS](https://js.langchain.com/docs/api/runnables_remote/classes/RemoteRunnable).

+🚩We will be releasing a hosted version of LangServe for one-click deployments of LangChain applications.
+[Sign up here](https://airtable.com/app0hN6sd93QcKubv/shrAjst60xXa6quV2) to get on the waitlist.

 ## Features

 - Input and Output schemas automatically inferred from your LangChain object, and enforced on every API call, with rich error messages